 If you want to make sure that your dog will lead a long, happy, and healthy life, you should stick to the vaccination schedule recommended by your veterinarian.

 Not all vaccines are necessary, especially if you know that your pooch has virtually no chance of getting that particular disease.
 However, the core vaccines are critical and can prevent life-threatening conditions.

-With a Ph.D. in veterinary oncology, Cristina Vulpe is a life-long lover of pets.
+With a Ph.D. in veterinary oncology, Cristina Vulpe is a lifelong lover of pets.
 She’s passionate about infectious diseases, animal welfare, nutrition, and pathology.
-She manages a cat blog, My Feline Buddy, where she gives advice on preventing and treating feline diseases.
+She manages a cat blog, My Feline Buddy, where she advises on preventing and treating feline diseases.